-Fact: More than 88% of the building is proposed to be between 33-35 feet.
+Fact: Nearly 90% of the building is proposed to meet the 30-foot height limit.
 Three tower elements are between 41-48 feet at their high point.
 The proposed cross is 7-feet 7- inches tall and it would reach a high point of 52-feet 4-inches at the top of the cross.
 The proposed cross is a slender, steel cross used to delineate a church as a sacred space.
 It is not meant to be a community landmark.

 Myth: The cross will be as big as those on Mt.
 Soledad and Mt.
 Helix.